Top 10 questions to ask potential investors - from industry experts

 Investors might ask about the advantages and disadvantages for their being in a rollup.

-In terms of advantages, there are three:
+In terms of advantages, there are two:

 As to disadvantages, if the investor is getting voting shares, then being part of a rollup means that the rollup collectively vote as if they were a single shareholder owning the same number of shares as all the investors in the rollup.
 This means that individual rollup investors have an indirect, rather than a direct vote… which, depending on how the rollup investors collaborate, could be more, or less, powerful than individual voting.